shirleytwl/gone-fishing/README.md

 –

 ⬺ GONE FISHING! ⬺
+A simple fishing game made with HTML, CSS and Javascript.

 You are on a fishing trip for a week and will need to play through 5 days.
 For each day, you are required to get a specified score in order to proceed to the next day.